Hasse Backe

 Hans Roland "Hasse" Backe ([ˈhɑːns ˈhâsːɛ ˈbâkːɛ]; born 14 February 1952) is a Swedish football manager and former player who most recently led Finland's national team.
 Prior to this he managed the New York Red Bulls.

-He has coached clubs in Sweden, Norway, Greece, England and the United States, and achieved his greatest successes in Denmark at FC Copenhagen and Aalborg BK.
+He has coached clubs in Sweden, Norway, Greece, England and the United States, and achieved his greatest successes in Denmark at Copenhagen and Aalborg.

 Playing career

 Backe's playing career lasted through the 1970s, mostly in the Swedish lower divisions, including one stint with Brommapojkarna in 1977–1978.
-He took up coaching while playing for Bro IK, and led them from the fifth to the third tier.
+He took up coaching while playing for Bro, and led them from the fifth to the third tier.

 Managerial career

 Early career in Scandinavia

-Backe began his managerial career with Djurgårdens IF in his native Sweden from 1982–84, compiling a record of 38 wins, 20 draws and only 12 losses, which included a first-place finish in the 1982 Division 2 Norra.
-Following his early success with Djurgårdens IF he went on to manage Molde FK, Hammarby IF, Östers IF, AIK and numerous other top Scandinavian clubs.
+Backe began his managerial career with Djurgården in his native Sweden from 1982 to 1984, compiling a record of 38 wins, 20 draws and only 12 losses, which included a first-place finish in the 1982 Division 2 Norra.
+Following his early success with Djurgården he went on to manage Molde, Hammarby IF, Öster, AIK and numerous other top Scandinavian clubs.
 In 1989, he led Öster to a first-place finish in Division 1 Södra in which the club ended the season unbeaten in all 26 league matches and gained promotion to the Swedish Allsvenskan.

 Denmark

-He enjoyed his greatest success in Denmark, having won three Danish titles with FC Copenhagen and Aalborg BK.
-In his first season in Danish football Backe led Aalborg BK to the 1998–99 Danish Superliga title.
+He enjoyed his greatest success in Denmark, having won three Danish titles with Copenhagen and Aalborg.
+In his first season in Danish football Backe led Aalborg to the 1998–99 Danish Superliga title.
 He also helped guide the club to consecutive Danish Cup finals in his two years at the club.
-During the 2001 season Backe returned to Denmark to lead top side FC Copenhagen.
-During his time at the club the Danish side would enjoy one of the club's most successful spells.
-During this period Backe led Copenhagen to two Danish Superliga titles, one Danish Cup title, and two Danish Super Cup titles, which included a treble winning season during the 2003–04 season.
+During the 2001 season Backe returned to Denmark to lead top side Copenhagen.
+During his time at the club, the Danish side would enjoy one of the club's most successful spells.
+During this period, Backe led Copenhagen to two Danish Superliga titles, one Danish Cup title and two Danish Super Cup titles, which included a treble winning season during the 2003–04 season.